bxdoan/bxdoan/README.md

 <div align="center">

-> Being weak means that there is room to grow
+> If you can’t find a reason to fight, then you shouldn’t be fighting.

-> — Ittetsu Takeda —
+> — Akame —

 </div>